-Wide Open Walls celebrates public art in a big way, and nowhere is it bigger than at Sacramento State, where artists will spell out S-A-C-R-A-M-E-N-T-O in letters 15 feet tall.
+Wide Open Walls celebrates public art in a big way, and nowhere is it bigger than at Sacramento State, where artists have spelled out S-A-C-R-A-M-E-N-T-O in letters 15 feet tall.

-It is the city’s signature mural for the 2018 Wide Open Walls festival – named the Sacramento Mural at Sac State – and an anticipated destination backdrop for selfies and other could-become-iconic photographs.
+It served as the city’s signature mural for the 2018 Wide Open Walls festival – named the Sacramento Mural at Sac State – and an anticipated destination backdrop for selfies and other could-become-iconic photographs.

 Twelve well-known artists, mostly locals with fine art and street art credentials, on Thursday, Aug.
 9, began painting their visions in the shape of letters spelling the city's name on the west side of Shasta Hall, home to Sac State’s University and Playwright’s theaters.